 The secondary use for cable on many doors is a ‘retaining cable’.
 This cable is used on overhead doors with extension or stretch-type springs.
 The purpose of a retaining cable is to assist in preventing an extension spring from falling or flying in the garage in the event of breakage.

 Today we will focus mostly on the lift cable.
 Lift cables do the work of holding the spring tension that counterbalances the weight of the door, making it possible for us to easily lift a large, heavy door.

 Lift cables are under extreme tension and should not be serviced by anyone unfamiliar with a garage door system.

-So, why did my cable break?
-These cables move every time the door is operated and travel over a system of pulleys or wind on a cable drum or spool.
+These cables move every time the garage door is operated and travel over a system of pulleys or wind on a cable drum or spool.
 Over time this part may wear from use or deteriorate from moisture near the bottom of the door.
 Should a pulley be suffering from faulty bearings it may also accelerate the wear.
-Should the door be out of adjustment the cable may be rubbing on other hardware items such as the track which will also accelerate wear.
+Should the door be out of adjustment the cable may be rubbing on other hardware items such as the garage door track which will also accelerate wear.
 A visual inspection will often allow a cable to be replaced before it fails.
 Look for signs of corrosion, rust, fraying or excessive wear.

 Get premium service that meets your budget.
 Make sure that your garage door is in perfect condition.
 Call the competent team of servicemen of Overhead Door Company of Central Jersey.
-We offer feasible solution; replacement and service for your broken garage door cables, bearing, tracks and other garage door parts.
+We offer feasible solutions; replacement and service for your broken garage door cables, bearing, tracks, and other garage door parts.